 Bagged Mulch vs Bulk Mulch: Which Saves More Money?

-The answer depends on how much mulch you need, how you’re transporting it, and how much convenience matters.
+The best choice depends on how much mulch you need, delivery costs, and local pricing.

 Bagged Mulch vs Bulk Mulch at a Glance